-I’ll share all the finer details you can only get from hands-on testing and use.
-You’ll find my detailed review summary at the end, too!
+I’ll share all the finer details you can only get from hands-on testing and use along with my final review score.

 Basics first: Getting to know the AC5250PT air purifier